 Students who experience or witness bias-based behaviors are to report these to a school-based staff member.
-Alternatively, students can make reports directly to the Office of Student Protections and Title IX in the following ways:
+Alternatively, students or parent/guardian can make reports directly to the Office of Student Protections and Title IX in the following ways:

-- Online: Complete and submit a complaint form located at cps.edu/osp - Via Email: Submit complaints to civilrights@cps.edu. - Via Telephone: Submit complaints to 773-535-4400.

-In Person or By Mail: Submit complaints directly to OSP in person or via USPS mail to 110 N. Paulina St., Chicago, 60612.
+- Online: Complete and submit a complaint form located at cps.edu/osp - Via Email: Submit complaints to civilrights@cps.eduosp@cps.edu. - Via Telephone: Submit complaints to 773-535-4400. - In Person or By Mail: Submit complaints directly to OSP in person or via USPS mail to 110 N. Paulina St., Chicago, 60612.